kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein.android/android-activity-scope/index.md

 `object androidActivityScope : `[`AndroidScope`](../-android-scope/index.md)`<Activity>, `[`AutoScope`](../../com.github.salomonbrys.kodein/-auto-scope/index.md)`<Activity>`

-Androids activity scope.
+Android's activity scope.
 Allows to register activity-specific singletons.

 Scope that can be used both as a scope or as an auto-scope.